 Trundle bed frames hide a second bed beneath the first.
-All you have to do is pull the second bed out and leave it low to the ground or pop it up and you’ve got a second place to sleep.
+All you have to do is pull the second bed out and leave it low to the ground or pop it up, and you’ve got a second place to sleep.
 When you don’t want to use it, you can store it away and free up floor space.

 Trundle bed designs are used primarily in guest rooms or children’s rooms.
-They don’t leave any room for under-bed storage, but the ability to hide away a second bed is certainly a space saver.
+They don’t leave any room for under-bed storage, but the ability to hide away a second bed is undoubtedly a space saver.

 Loft Bed Designs

 Loft bed frames are the tallest bed frame available, holding your mattress at least four to five feet above the ground.
 The purpose is to free up enough space below for functional usage.
-Many people put desks, sofas, or bookshelves beneath their loft bed.
+Many people put desks, sofas, or bookshelves beneath their loft beds.

 Wrought Iron Bed Designs

 Wrought iron bed frames come in all shapes and sizes, making this more of an umbrella term than a specific bed design.
-The simplest wrought iron bed frame consists of nothing more than the feet to hold your bed a few inches off the ground and the horizontal slats for your box spring and mattress.
+The most straightforward wrought iron bed frame consists of nothing more than the feet to hold your bed a few inches off the ground and the horizontal slats for your box spring and mattress.

 A simple wrought iron bed frame is one of the cheapest bed frames you can find.
 It keeps your mattress off the floor and opens up enough space below to store small bins, boxes, and shoes.
-This is a great bed frame for anyone who moves often because wrought iron is a durable material that won’t break or bend in a moving van.
+This is a great bed frame for anyone who often moves because wrought iron is a durable material that won’t break or bend in a moving van.